rhyslwells/Data-Archive/content/standardised/Policy.md

 ---
+aliases: [policies]
+category: DS
+date modified: 27-07-2025
+tags: ["#question", question]
 title: What is a policy in RL
-tags:
-  - question
-  - "#question"
-aliases:
-  - policies
-category: DS
-importance:
-engagement:
-recency_of_interest:
 ---
 In [[reinforcement learning]] (RL), a **policy** is a strategy or a rule that defines the actions an agent takes in a given state to achieve its goals.
 It essentially ==maps states of the environment to actions that the agent should take when in those states.==